Centene Corporation (CNC) Shares Up Despite Recent Market Volatility

-Centene Corporation (NYSE: CNC)’s stock price has increased by 2.83 compared to its previous closing price of 63.98.
-Nevertheless, the company has seen a 3.36% surge in its stock price over the last five trading sessions.
+Centene Corporation (NYSE: CNC)’s stock price has increased by 0.45 compared to its previous closing price of 66.02.
+Despite this, the company has experienced a 4.92% gain in its stock price over the last five trading sessions.
 Barron’s reported on 03/24/23 that Centene CEO Moves to Buy Beaten-Down Shares

 Is It Worth Investing in Centene Corporation (NYSE: CNC) Right Now?

-Centene Corporation (NYSE: CNC) has a price-to-earnings ratio of 32.36x that is above its average ratio.
-Additionally, the 36-month beta value for CNC is 0.57.
-There are mixed opinions on the stock, with 12 analysts rating it as a “buy,” 2 rating it as “overweight,” 7 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for Centene Corporation (NYSE: CNC) is 32.62x, which is above its average ratio.
+Moreover, the 36-month beta value for CNC is 0.56.
+Analysts have varying opinions on the stock, with 12 analysts rating it as a “buy,” 2 as “overweight,” 7 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.